firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/select.md

 <expression> [ AS <alias> ]
 ```

 Expressions in the `SELECT` list evaluate to a single value and produce one output column.
-The output column names are defined either by an explicit alias in the `AS` clause, or, for expressions without expicit alias, the output column name is automatically generated.
+The output column names are defined either by an explicit alias in the `AS` clause, or, for expressions without explicit alias, the output column name is automatically generated.
 The expression can reference any column from the `FROM` clause, but cannot reference other columns produced by the same `SELECT` list.
 The expressions can use scalar functions, aggregate functions, window functions or subqueries if they return single element.

 #### Example